 For example, a compression fracture can cause your spine to hunch forward, leading to a humped back.
 You may also lose height because of a compression fracture.

 Compression fractures are usually caused by a combination of pressure and consistent bending.
 Conditions such as osteoporosis, which thins and weakens your bones, also contribute to your risk of compression fractures.
 You may also develop a compression fracture following a traumatic injury to your back.

 At Source Healthcare, your doctor provides a comprehensive exam to confirm the cause of your back pain.
-They talk to you about your symptoms, overall health, and lifestyle and feel your spine for abnormalities or deformities.
-Your doctor may ask you to walk around the office or bend and twist so they can see how your movement is impaired.
+The physician will talk to you about your symptoms, overall health, and lifestyle and feel your spine for abnormalities or deformities.
+Your doctor may ask you to walk around the office or bend and twist so s/he can see how your movement is impaired.

 Your doctor may also order a diagnostic imaging test such as an X-ray or MRI to assess the severity of your injury and pinpoint the location of your compression fracture.

 Source Healthcare offers minimally invasive kyphoplasty procedures to repair compression fractures.
-During kyphoplasty, while you’re sedated, your doctor uses X-rays to see your spine and locate the compression fracture.
-Then, they make a small incision in your back and pass a catheter into your damaged vertebra.
+During the kyphoplasty, while you are sedated, your doctor uses X-rays to see your spine and locate the compression fracture.
+Then, s/he makes a small incision in your back and pass a catheter into your damaged vertebra.

 Call Source Healthcare or make an appointment online today for expert diagnosis of back pain and state-of-the-art treatments.